 Definitely!
 We might be a little biased because we obviously love rafting, but we think that you will too!
 You should keep in mind that many of our guests are first timers and we’ve designed our trips, equipment, and instruction to be “first-timer friendly”.
 All you need is the excitement and appreciation for adventure and you’re sure to have a great time rafting on the Ocoee River!

 We sure think so!
 The Middle Ocoee has over 20 Class III and IV rapids.
 If you join us for our All-Day Upper & Middle Excursion, you’ll get in some class V rapids as well.
 The Ocoee River has a little something for everyone and is guaranteed to keep even the most experienced boater on their toes while the Middle Ocoee is still friendly enough for first-time rafters.

-Because we have the experience and we provide the best experience on the river.
-We’ve been rafting the Ocoee River since 1977 and it shows.
+At Ocoee Outdoors, we have the experience and we provide the best experience on the river.
+We’ve been whitewater rafting the Ocoee River since 1977 and it shows.
 All of our guides are Senior Guides meaning they are the most experienced guides on the river – you can count on them to navigate you and your raft mates through the most precarious sections of the Ocoee River.

 Like we said, we also provide the best experience on the river.
 Our trips are longer than any other company that runs the Ocoee River.
-While they try to hurry you off the river to get more people back down – we take our time to show you our beloved Ocoee River and its hidden gems, like Jump Rock.
+While other Ocoee river outfitters try to hurry you off the river to get more people back down – we take our time to show you our beloved Ocoee River and its hidden gems, like Jump Rock.

 If you have a specific guide that you want, maybe a past guide or a friend, we can usually accommodate that for you!
 Otherwise, your guide will be assigned to you on the day of your trip.
 You’ll be in great hands either way!
 Remember that part above about how all of our guides are Senior Guides?
 This isn’t their first rodeo and this will be apparent when you’re on the river with them!